10 Ways to Celebrate and Commemorate Juneteenth in 2023

 Support Black-owned businesses

-As inflation continues to skyrocket, small and medium-size businesses are no doubt feeling the pinch.
+Small and medium-size businesses are no doubt feeling the pinch of inflation.
 And many of them are owned by Black people.
 Give back while treating yourself.
 (And, no, you don’t have to break the bank.)
 You can make a day of it by visiting a Black-owned restaurant, then dropping in to Black-owned businesses, where you can shop till you drop—with a purpose.

 Party it up at a Juneteenth celebration